 - Coughing or wheezing, especially at night

-- Ask about your child’s symptoms and when he has them.
+- Ask about the child’s symptoms and when they have them

-- Ask about your family history.
-If both parents have allergies, a child has a 75% chance of having allergies.
-If one parent has allergies, a child has a 50% chance of having them.
+They'll also ask about your family history.
+If both parents have allergies, a child has a 75% chance of having them.
+If one parent has allergies, a kid has a 50% chance of having them.

 Types of Allergy Tests for Children

 The allergist may suggest different types of tests, including:

 - Skin prick test.
 Your doctor pricks your child’s skin with a small amount of possible allergy triggers.
 If they’re allergic, that spot will get itchy and red.
 They can test for up to 50 allergies at once.

 - Skin injection test (intradermal test).
 Your doctor will use a needle to put a small amount of allergen under your child’s skin to see if there’s a reaction.

 - Patch test.
 Your doctor may use this test to look for allergic reactions that happen when your child’s skin is in contact with an allergen for a longer period of time.

 - Blood test.
 Your doctor will take a blood sample to look for certain antibodies known to cause allergies.

 - Elimination diet.
 This means your kid stops eating certain foods -- like milk, eggs, and peanuts -- to see if they were the cause of their allergy symptoms.
 It involves testing one food type at a time and may take some patience.